I am originally from Brazil, I live and have a studio in London.

-For Isabela, the work of art is intimately imbricated with the body.
+For artist Isabela Castelan, the work of art is intimately imbricated with the body.
 Her paintings explore the process of motor sensorial automatism in her work, foregrounding the subjective and inter-objective experience, for both artist and viewer.

-Her paintings are transient recordings of the perceptive body and mind.
-The marks reveal the convergence of the subconscious mind with the interactive body, allowing the creative process to happen within a specific space and moment in time.
+What at first appear to be painterly impressions are transient recordings of the perceptive body and mind.
+These marks reveal the convergence of the subconscious mind with the interactive body, allowing the creative process to happen within a specific space and moment in time.
 In her paintings, she is working her way through the intersections of consciousness and the subconscious mind.

-The painting tools are accessories devised to create lines that overlap with textures and undulations.
-Some tools contain references to childhood memories, others to her identity as a woman.
-Others do not function to paint with but act to enable or disable the possibilities of the body.
+Occasionally, the tools occur in bigger scale and become the work itself.
+They will frequently refer to childhood memories, her identity as a woman and historical objects.
+Many do not function to paint with but act to possibily enable or disable of the body.

 “I am exploring suggestions of spaces that are extensions (or corruptions) of the body and the mind.”

-Alongside painting, Isabela’s work explores the performative body through digital automation.
-Many of these works are records of small, improvised performances composed between her and immediate surroundings and documented intimately by herself.
+Alongside painting, Isabela’s work explores the body through digital automation.
+These works are records of small, improvised performances composed between her and immediate surroundings and documented intimately by herself.
 In these works, she explores myth, fantasy, and stories of her life, sometimes drawing on cultural traditions of Brazilian heritage.
-Some of the photos embody characters that are dormant in her subconscious.

 Across her artistic output, Isabela strives to recreate the self, to locate the absent ‘she’.